aaronkjin/jonin/README.md

 # run game.py from the root directory
 python3 game.py

-# use the arrow keys to move Jonin
 ```

 This opens up a playable window on your local machine.

+## How to Play

+1. Use arrow keys to move Jonin.
+2. Use "x" key to dash.

 ## Developer